upinderKaur22/upinderkaur22.github.io/_projects/2_project.markdown

   \label{Fig002}
 \end{figure}

 The method starts by defining a piece-wise constant reconstruction of the bathymetry.
 The mass center value of the elements will be taken as constant over the element.
-Therefore, a discontinuous values will be provided at each side of the element, this is ``$$in$$`` and the ``$$out$$`` interface as it is shown in the latter figure.
+Therefore, a discontinuous values will be provided at each side of the element, this is ``in`` and the ``out`` interface as it is shown in the latter figure.
 In order  to obtain the final states of the conserved variables, a single value of bed elevation suggested by [[5]](#5) is defined:

 $$
  B_{jk} = \max \left( B^{in}_{jk},B^{out}_{jk} \right) \,.